clusterking/clusterking/README.md

-# B to D tau nu q2 distribution
+# Clustering of B to D tau nu kinematical shapes

 ## Output: